How exactly do you go from dating someone casually to having a serious relationship with them?

 Why would someone commit to you if they’re getting everything they want without the commitment?

 If you’re struggling to find people willing to move beyond casual dating, there’s a good chance you’re giving too much.
 Why bend over backwards to make someone you barely know happy?

 A prime example of this is a guy who brings a girl flowers on the first date.
 A nice gesture, but how do you know she deserves them?
 What if she ends up being a total bitch?

 Some women might be wondering if having sex too soon is scaring guys away.
 Holding off to avoid judgement is ridiculous – how can two people have sex at the same time but only one of them does it too soon?

-Any guy who loses interest in you for having casual sex “too soon” is not only a douche, but also an idiot.
+Any guy who loses interest in you for having casual sex “too soon” is not worth having around.

 3) This Secret Psychology Brain Hack

 Here’s a way to discover how you might be sabotaging yourself without knowing it.

 When you go on a date, what do you think the purpose is?